LineageOS/lineage_wiki/pages/how-tos/contributing_to_apps.md

 ## Tips

+### Modifying strings

+When contributing to these apps, keep in mind that modifiying strings differs from normal Android app development.

+#### Adding strings

+When an app is imported from AOSP to Lineage, we generally keep the strings separate by adding a string file with the name of either `cm_strings` or `lineage_strings`.
+This is so that we can translate them and keep track of our own strings verus upstream.
+When editing an app's strings check to see if the app has one of these files.
+If it does then **all** new strings should be added there otherwise you can simply add strings to the regular `strings.xml` file.

+#### Editing strings

+When editing current strings, be sure to only edit the main strings file in `values/strings`.
+There is no need to update, add or delete any of the translations, even if you only changed the string name.
+All of this is taken care of by our translation import.

 ### gradle-generatebp

 LineageOS apps use the [gradle-generatebp](https://github.com/lineage-next/gradle-generatebp) tool.
 This Gradle plugin automatically generates .bp files (Android Blueprint build files) for imported libraries, allowing developers to choose which dependencies to use from AOSP and which to include as prebuilts.